Pro-Ace-grammer/Study-Buddy/README.md

--  When you run it you might get a small issue of loading the images So solve it follow the following steps
+-  When you run it you might get a small issue of loading the images
+-  To solve it follow the following steps
    ```bash
    1. Create a folder inside 'static' directory named 'images'
    2. Then go to the 'assets' folder